Post-processing noisy quantum computations utilizing N-representability constraints: Noise

 For shot noise the case is simple: It is completely statistical in its nature and may violate any of the five N-representability constrains mentioned above.

 In the following, not all of the five constraints will be dealt with by post-processing.
-Hermiticity and antisymmetry will be guaranteed by construction -- we will simulate measuring only the minimal necessary amount of RDM elements and calculate the rest using the according hermiticity and antisymmetry relations in Eq.~\eqref{eq:hermiticity}, \eqref{eq:hermiticity2}, and~\eqref{eq:antisymmetry}.
+Hermiticity and antisymmetry will be guaranteed by construction -- we will simulate measuring only the minimal necessary number of RDM elements and calculate the rest using the hermiticity and antisymmetry relations in Eq.~\eqref{eq:hermiticity}, \eqref{eq:hermiticity2}, and~\eqref{eq:antisymmetry}.
 Positive semidefiniteness and the corrected trace will be attempted to enforce in a post-processing manner as explained in the subsequent Sec.~\ref{sct:method}.
 Obtaining $^1D$ via the contraction in Eq.~\eqref{eq:contraction} is also nontrivial if the $^2D$ measurement is impaired by noise.
 In order to perform the energy calculation according to Eq.~\eqref{eq:energy}, or perform the transformations to the two-hole or particle hole sector as in Eq.~\eqref{eq:trans1Q1D}, \eqref{eq:trans2Q2D}, and~\eqref{eq:trans2G2D}, without needing to first correct $^2D$, we simply simulate the measurement of $^1D$ additionally to the 2RDM; which is an insignificant overhead as the 2RDM contains quadratically more elements as the 1RDM.
+Note that this approach gave us significantly better numerical results than trying to obtain $^1D$ solely via contraction.
+In the future, one could try to improve this even further by taking into account the contractability constraint to jointly adjust $^1D$ and $^2D$ after measuring both.